Benchmarking Augmentation Methods for Learning Robust Navigation Agents: the Winning Entry of the 2021 iGibson Challenge: EXPERIMENTAL SETUP

 \subsection{Evaluation Metrics}

 We use success rate as our primary evaluation metric.
-Apart from that, to evaluate InteractiveNav performance in iGibson, we use Success weighted path length (SPL)~\cite{anderson2018evaluation}, as well as Effort Efficiency and Interactive Navigation Score (INS)~\cite{2021igibsonchallenge, xia2020interactive} as our evaluation metrics.
-Effort Efficiency penalizes excessive displacement and forces that are applied to movable obstacles, while INS is an average of Path Efficiency (SPL) and Effort Efficiency.
-INS was used as the primary metric performance for InteractiveNav in the iGibson Challenge.
+Apart from success, to evaluate InteractiveNav performance in iGibson, we use Success weighted by inverse Path Length (SPL)~\cite{anderson2018evaluation}, as well as Effort Efficiency and Interactive Navigation Score (INS)~\cite{xia2020interactive}.
+SPL and Effort Efficiency are both scores between 0 and 1, with 1 being the best.
+SPL measures how short the agent's path is relative to the length of the shortest path between the start and goal.
+Effort Efficiency penalizes displacement and forces that are applied to objects in the environment by the robot.
+INS is simply the average of SPL and Effort Efficiency.